zhangxz18/uccl/README.md

 UCCL is being actively developed at [UC Berkeley Sky Computing Lab](https://sky.cs.berkeley.edu/).
 We welcome open-source developers.

 ## Contact
 Feel free to raise issues or contact us if you have any questions or suggestions.
-You can reach us at: Yang Zhou (yangzhou.rpc@gmail.com), Zhongjie Chen (chenzhjthu@gmail.com), and Ziming Mao (ziming.mao@berkeley.edu).
+You can reach us at:
+* Yang Zhou (yangzhou.rpc@gmail.com)
+* Zhongjie Chen (chenzhjthu@gmail.com)
+* Ziming Mao (ziming.mao@berkeley.edu)